msraynsford/SVGFonts/README.md

 ![DEP Greek Example](/DEPGreek.png)

-This font was used in [The Antikythera Tablets](https://www.donteatpuzzles.com/tablets), it's a simple conversion to English (aplha = 'a') and some liberties taken with the missing characters.
+This font was used in [The Antikythera Tablets](https://www.donteatpuzzles.com/tablets), it's a simple conversion to English (alpha = 'a') and some liberties taken with the missing characters.

 # DEPSemaphore